Can the Product Owner and the Scrum Master Be the Same Person?

 Second, it is quite likely that being either ScrumMaster or product owner requires full- or near full-time attention.
 Putting one person in both roles at the same time will almost certainly shortchange one of the two.

-Additionally, a natural tension should exist between the two roles.
+Finally, a natural tension should exist between the product owner and Scrum Master roles.
 Although each is undeniably committed to the success of the product or system being developed, product owners naturally want more, more, more.

 Are There Ever Exceptions?

-Certainly.
-I’ve encountered many situations in which the ScrumMaster and product owner were the same person, and where I felt that was appropriate.
+As with any rule, there are times when one person can act as a Scrum Master and product owner at the same time.
+I’ve encountered situations in which the ScrumMaster and product owner were the same person, and where I felt that was appropriate.
 Some of these have included small organizations that could not afford the luxury of dedicated or separate individuals.

 Other situations were small teams who had started in the pursuit of a technical product owner’s vision.
 On such small teams, any one personality can have an outsized effect on the team, regardless of any formal role played by the person.